 Gloves for Scleroderma

 Raynaud’s is a known circulatory problem.
 Sufferers’ describe the throbbing pain and their reactions to cold temperatures as “attacks” which can last anywhere from a few minutes to several hours.
-Though, many with Scleroderma suffer from Raynaud’s, most people with Raynaud’s disease will NOT develop scleroderma.
+Though, many with scleroderma suffer from secondary forms of Raynaud’s, most people with Raynaud’s disease will NOT develop scleroderma.
+Read how our products provided relief from Raynaud’s symptoms and can improve your daily lifestyle.

 • Exercise improves circulation and increases range of motion which can help relieve stiffness in your skin and joints.